Tuscan Chicken Soup. Easy peasy 30-minute meal with leftover rotisserie or spatchcocked chicken. And, oh, so tasty.

-This is a quick, light one-pot meal.
+Tuscan Chicken Soup is basically a chicken soup that includes beans, chicken and greens, in this case, spinach.
+This soup recipe is a quick, light one-pot meal.
 Perfect for lunch or supper.
-If you would like a little more flavor, add one-quarter cup of chopped fresh basil when you add the spinach.
+If you would like a little more flavor, throw in one-quarter cup of chopped fresh basil when you add the spinach.
 Yum!
-Add some French Bread or a Green Salad and call it a meal.
+Add some French Bread and a Green Salad and call it a meal.

 I know you’re gonna love this easy meal.